-What you don't hear about but, have probably fallen victim to, are the unwritten rules of divorce.
+What you don’t hear about but, have probably fallen victim to, are the unwritten family court rules.
 These “unwritten rules,” are the rules that define how judges and lawyers conduct themselves with each other.

 It’s my opinion that when it comes to the Family Court system, the only interests served are those of divorce lawyers and Family Court Judges.

 1. Lawyers and judges cover for each other.

 Most judges and lawyers will not report each other for misconduct or violations of judicial ethics.
 Judges especially can get away with bad behavior because lawyers don’t want to get on a judge’s bad side.
 Lawyers know they will go before that judge again and staying chummy with the judge is more important than their client getting a high standard of care.

 I have a close friend who took her ex-spouse back to court seven times to try and collect child support.
 She had a court order that he pay a certain amount and her attorney had requested that the judge sign an income withholding order so that her ex-spouse’s wages could be garnished.